Central Asian Landrace Strains: Hindu Kush & Other Native Indicas

 It’s believed that the Central Asian landrace strains are some of the earliest strains ever to be cultivated.
 But what makes them so special?
 And what strains should you look for if you want to experience a Central Asian landrace?
 In this guide, we’ll share all those answers, including:

-What is the History of Central Asian Landrace Strains?
+- What Are Central Asian Landrace Strains?

-What are the Central Asian Landrace Strains to Know?
+What Are Central Asian Landrace Strains?

-What is the History and Origin of Central Asian Landrace Strains?
+The History of Central Asian Landrace Strains

-Central Asian Landrace Strains to Know
+Popular Types of Central Asian Landrace Strains

 Hindu Kush, aka Hindi Kush

 Harvested in the Himalayas, this pure indica Hindu Kush strain has survived countless years in a harsh climate.
 Perhaps it’s because of this that it has such a thick coating of protective trichomes that are prized by cannabis connoisseurs and hash makers.
-Hindu Kush has a sweet sandalwood flavor and aroma, and moderately high THC levels at about 19%.
+Hindu Kush has a sweet sandalwood flavor and aroma, and moderately high THC levels at about 19%.3

 Afghan Kush

 This Afghani landrace strain hails from the same mountainous region as Hindu Kush, and it’s been a prime source for hash throughout the centuries.
 As much as cannabis consumers love Afghan Kush, growers love it too for its large buds and high yields.
-Afghan Kush is moderate in THC (15%) and has a woodsy flavor and aroma.
+Afghan Kush is moderate in THC (15%) and has a woodsy flavor and aroma.4

 Pakistani Kush, aka Pakistani Chitral Kush or PCK

 This strain is unique for many reasons, but one of the biggest is that it’s a “selected landrace.”
 This means that it is carefully inbred to amplify some of its most unique characteristics.
 It’s named after a town in Pakistan called Chitral.
 There, its resin is cultivated to produce concentrates like hash.
-Cannabis connoisseurs love this strain for its caramel-meets-berry aroma and its THC levels (18%).
+Cannabis connoisseurs love this strain for its caramel-meets-berry aroma and its THC levels (18%).5

 Purchasing Central Asian Landrace Strains